CRaimondo/DTI_Processing_Pipeline/Registration/README.md

 This Jupyter Notebook is designed to facilitate the registration of MRI patient data to brain atlases and the MNI space.

 ## Features
-- **Selective Atlas** Registration: Dynamically choose which atlas (network, visual, motor) to register based on user settings.
+- **Multiple Atlas Registration**: Dynamically choose which atlas (network, visual, motor) to register based on user settings.
-- **MNI** Space Alignment: Aligns patient scans with MNI standard space.
+- **MNI Space Alignment**: Aligns patient scans with MNI standard space.

 ## Requirements
 - Python 3.6 or newer